Why is it important to understand learning styles?

 The learner can also enter the cycle at any stage of the cycle with logical sequence.

-What do these stages involve?
+What do these stages involve and why are they important?

-Well, the first stage is concrete learning or concrete experience, where the learner encounters a new experience or reinterprets an existing experience.
+The first stage is concrete learning or concrete experience, where the learner encounters a new experience or reinterprets an existing experience.

 This could be where the learner is exposed to a new task or a new way of carrying out a project, in a way they haven’t seen before.